sufyan0602/To-Do-List/README.md

 # To-Do-List

-This is a very simple to do lists.
-Some of the first work I had every done
+This is a straightforward to-do list.
+Some of the first work I had ever done